nowaythatworked/goflink-client/README.md

 ## Heads up

 You need a unique phone number for each account you want to create.
-For automation you can take a look at https://sms-activate.org/

 ## Installation